 When you’re using these commands, always explicitly state what you want deleted.

-- Always stating exactly what file/folder you want removed, no catchalls
+- Always following it with exactly what file/folder you want removed, no catchalls.

 - Only remove files you’ve fetched or created through your makefile.
 Things you can always recreate if need be.